SpencerCDixon/Gosu-Tutorial/readme.md

 # Getting Started With Gosu

 This is a basic tutorial to help Rubyists interested in Gosu/Game Development to get started.
 The game we will be making is Rock, Paper, Scissors.

-When I was first introduced to Gosu I was extremely intimidated which is why I wanted to create this tutorial.
+When I was first introduced to Gosu it was an intimidating experience which is why I wanted to create this tutorial.
 After getting an understanding of the basics I realized how simple Gosu really is.

 Gosu is a fantastic way to get a deeper understanding of Object Oriented Programming.
 It's also extremely rewarding being able to create your very own